-- 2. Click once with the right-mouse-button to bring up the option menu. - 3.
-Select Delete from the option list as shown. - Note that any dimension attached to the geometry will be also deleted.
+- 2. Click once with the rightmouse-button to bring up the option menu. - 3.
+Select Delete from the option list as shown. - ➤ Note that any dimension attached to the geometry will be also deleted.

-Using the 3-Point Arc command
+Using the 3-Point Arc Command

-- 1. Select the Three Point Arc command in the Draw toolbar as shown. - Note the Three Point Arc command requires defining the end point locations first.
+- Draw toolbar as shown. - ➤ Note the Three Point Arc command requires defining the end point locations first.